2019 NFL Free Agents: Rumors, Predictions for Potential Offseason Targets

 Philadelphia Eagles backup quarterback Nick Foles could become a free agent after the season if the team fails to pick up his $20 million option.

-Foles led his team to the Super Bowl championship a year ago.
-The backup quarterback has been forced into action again this year due to another Carson Wentz injury, and he has helped the Eagles remain in contention for a playoff spot with his play in the last few weeks.
+Foles led the Eagles to the Super Bowl championship a year ago.
+The backup quarterback has been forced into action again this year due to another Carson Wentz injury, and he has helped Philadelphia remain in contention for a playoff spot with his play in the last few weeks.

-If the Eagles beat the Redskins in Washington Sunday while the Minnesota Vikings lose to the Chicago Bears, Philadelphia will return to the playoffs as a wild-card team.
+If the Eagles beat the Redskins in Washington Sunday and the Minnesota Vikings lose to the Chicago Bears, Philadelphia will return to the playoffs as a wild-card team.

 It seems like a strong possibility that the Eagles will not pick up his option because they will have to work out a new contract for Wentz in the near future, and having a backup quarterback who earns $20 million does not seem feasible.

-As many as seven teams could pursue Foles' services, per Tim McManus of ESPN.com, including the New York Giants and the Washington Redskins, both of who are NFC East rivals.
+As many as seven teams could pursue Foles' services, per Tim McManus of ESPN.com, including two NFC East rivals in the New York Giants and the Washington Redskins.

-Defensive end DeMarcus Lawrence could make a huge splash in free agency if the Dallas Cowboys don't resign him before he reaches the open market.
-The 27-year-old Lawrence has 61 tackles and 9.5 sacks going into the regular-season finale against the Giants,.
+Defensive end Demarcus Lawrence could make a huge splash in free agency if the Dallas Cowboys don't resign him before he reaches the open market.
+The 26-year-old has 61 tackles and 9.5 sacks going into the regular-season finale against the Giants.

 Lawrence is playing under a contract that pays him more than $17 million in 2018, and he is likely to get a big bump because of his ability to rush the passer.
-The Giants, Miami Dolphins, Jacksonville Jaguars and Buffalo Bills rank at the bottom of the NFL's sack totals, and Lawrence would likely be an impact player for any of those teams.
+The Giants, Miami Dolphins, Jacksonville Jaguars and Buffalo Bills rank at the bottom of the NFL's sack totals, and Lawrence could be an impact player for any of those teams.

 Linebacker Clay Matthews has been one off the mainstays of the Green Bay Packers defense for years, and he will be a free agent in the offseason.

-The 33-year-old is earning more than $13 million this season, and the Packers may no longer want to pay this aging player that amount
+The 33-year-old is earning more than $13 million this season, and the Packers may no longer want to pay som much for an aging player.

-However, Matthews could turn out to be the right kind of player for a contending team that needs veteran help on defense.
-Big-play offensive teams like the Los Angeles Rams or Kansas City Chiefs clearly could use some help on defense, and Matthews could bring some big-play ability to those teams.
+However, Matthews could turn out to be the right fit for a contending team that needs veteran help on defense.
+Offensive teams like the Los Angeles Rams or Kansas City Chiefs clearly could use his services, and Matthews could bring some big-play ability.